-2023 Annual Drinking Water Quality Report
+2024 Annual Drinking Water Quality Report

 Southside Water Works and Sewer Board is very pleased to provide you with this year's Annual Quality Water Report.
 We want to keep you informed about the excellent water and services we have delivered to you over the past year.
-Our goal is and always has been, to provide you with a safe and dependable supply of drinking water.
+Our goal is and always has been, to provide you with a dependable supply of drinking water.
 We want you to understand the efforts we make to maintain and continually improve the water you receive and to protect our water supply.

 Southside's water is groundwater drawn from two (2) wells and water purchased from the City of Gadsden.
 Southside's wells draw from the Fort Payne Chert and the Cambrian and Ordovician Rocks undifferentiated.
 Each water system must complete a Source Water Assessment Program (SWAP).
 The SWAP is comprised of four distinct activities: delineation of the source water assessment area, contaminant inventory, susceptibility analysis and public awareness.
 SWWSB has completed each requirement component of the source water assessment, and the Alabama Department of Environmental Management (ADEM) has approved the plan.
 The findings of the SWAP are available for your review at the office located at 3001 Highway 77.
-To provide safe drinking water chlorine is used as a disinfectant.
+Chlorine is added throughout the system as a disinfectant.

-The Water Works and Sewer Board is pleased to report that our drinking water is safe and meets federal and state requirements.
+The Water Works and Sewer Board is pleased to report that our drinking water meets federal and state requirements.
 If you have any questions about this report or concerning your water utility, please contact Superintendent of Maintenance Brandon Sewell at (256)-442-8707 between 8:30 a.m. through 4:30 p.m. or e-mail your questions to jessica@southsidewater.us.